Ty France Player Props: Mariners vs. Athletics

 - The pitching staff for the Athletics has a collective 7.6 K/9, the second-worst in MLB.

-- The Athletics have a 7.72 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 7.53 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow 50 total home runs at a rate of 1.7 per game (most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (51 total, 1.7 per game).

-- The Athletics will look to Miller (0-1) in his third start of the season.
+- Sears (0-2) takes the mound for the Athletics in his sixth start of the season.
+He has a 6.23 ERA in 26 2/3 innings pitched, with 27 strikeouts.

-- His last time out was on Wednesday against the Los Angeles Angels, when the right-hander tossed four innings, surrendering four earned runs while giving up five hits.
+- The lefty last appeared on Thursday against the Los Angeles Angels, when he tossed 4 1/3 innings, allowing six earned runs while giving up six hits.

+- In five games this season, the 27-year-old has an ERA of 6.23, with 9.3 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.